gaspades/Dzedaj-II/README.md

 # Dzedaj II
-Jedi II is a C# Console Application that acts as an OS simulator.
+**Dzedaj II** is a C# Console Application that acts as an OS simulator.
 This OS is inspired by the Apple II Computer.
+It's made just for Windows OS's.